 Discussion

 In this study, we have shown that combining information across linked sites in GEA analyses is a potentially powerful way to identify genomic loci involved in local adaptation.
 The method we propose, the WZA, was usually more powerful than looking at individual sites in isolation, particularly when working with small samples or when the environmental variation being analyzed is only weakly correlated with selection (Figures 3 and 5).
-Weighting the contribution of individual SNPs by their expected heterozygosity seemed to be the important factor as the WZA also outperformed the other window-based method we examined, the top-candidate method, which does not incorporate weights (Figure 3).
+The WZA outperformed the other window-based method we examined, the top-candidate method (Figure 3).
 In a hypothetical world where one had perfect knowledge of allele frequency variation across a species’ range for all sites across the genome, a single marker approach would likely be the best way to perform a GEA analysis, as one would be able to determine the true correlation between genetic and environmental variation for each site in the genome.
-Indeed, we found that when we had perfect knowledge of allele frequencies in all locations, the SNP-based GEA always outperformed or matched the WZA and top-candidate methods (Figure S12).
+Indeed, we found that when we had perfect knowledge of allele frequencies in all locations, the SNP-based GEA always outperformed or matched the WZA and top-candidate methods (Figure S13).
 However, such a situation is unrealistic, and empirical GEA studies will likely always be limited to finite samples from populations of interest.
 Thus, leveraging the correlated information present among closely linked sites in GEA studies may provide a powerful method for identifying the genetic basis of local adaptation.